History of ITV television idents: November 2006: "Second Phase"

 Due to these changes, all the idents were updated with the new logo, including making it larger in many places.
 However, the soundtracks remained the same, leading some to question why the other idents weren't updated with the new look.

-A paper lantern-themed ident, entitled 'Lanterns', first aired in April 2010 but was withdrawn after the National Farmers' Union criticised ITV for the dangers posed by paper lanterns.
+A paper lantern-themed ident, entitled 'Lanterns', first aired in April 2010 but was withdrawn in August 2010 after the National Farmers' Union criticised ITV for the dangers posed by paper lanterns.
+However, it was later returned for 13 days in January 2013 before the channel was rebranded.

 This package was only seen in some areas of the ITV network: